alaaa4255/sep10-freedom-project/blog/entry02.md

 ## Looking for important information:
 <p> To help me get the imprtant information I needed, I always looked at the headings in the article.
 If the headings were titled what I needed to see, I would read the text.
 I would also always look at any pictures that are attached next to the text because they were always a giveaway on what the article would be about.
 This helped me pick and choose what I thought I needed to know </p>

+## Summary:
+<p> Overall, I am set into taking the next step regarding my topic and upcoming wesbite.
+I plan to organize everything i learned and continue on in the journey of gathering all the information i need.</p>